 Pathogenesis of Cryptorchidism

-The development of testis begins at 7—8 wk of gestation.
-At 10—11 wk, Wolffian (mesonephric) duct is differentiated into the epididymis, vas deferens, seminal vesicle, and ejaculatory duct in presence of testosterone.
-The intraabdominal descent of testis is androgen-independent.
-By the 28
+The development of testis begins at 7—8 wks of gestation.
+At 10—11 wks, the Wolffian (mesonephric) duct is differentiated into the epididymis, vas deferens, seminal vesicle, and ejaculatory duct in the presence of testosterone.
+The intra-abdominal descent of testis is androgen-independent.

 Differential Diagnosis of Cryptorchidism

 Differential diagnosis includes retractile, ectopic, or absent testis.
-Retractile testes can easily be ruled out with thorough history and examination.
-However, it is difficult to differentiate retractile from ectopic testis.
-A phenotypically male newborn with bilateral nonpalpable testes should be evaluated to rule out anorchia or a genetic female with congenital adrenal hyperplasia (CAH), or androgen receptor disorders, or disorders of sex development.
-Surgical exploration often differentiates testicular agenesis and intrauterine torsion as in agenesis, all testicular structures are absent whereas their remnants can be seen in torsion.
+Retractile testes can easily be ruled out with a thorough history and examination; however, it is difficult to differentiate retractile from ectopic testis.
+A phenotypically male newborn with bilateral non-palpable testes should be evaluated to rule out anorchia or a genetic female with congenital adrenal hyperplasia (CAH), or androgen receptor disorders, or disorders of sex development.
+Surgical exploration often differentiates testicular agenesis and intrauterine torsion as in agenesis.
+All testicular structures are absent whereas their remnants can be seen in torsion.

 To look for the features of congenital malformation syndromes.

-Look for any abnormality such as hypospadias, hypoplastic or hemiscrotum and inguinal fullness.
-In infants and young children, the testicular examination should be done with two hands with one hand near anterior superior iliac spine (ASIS) and other on the scrotum.
-The first hand is swept from ASIS along the inguinal canal towards scrotum.
-A true undescended or ectopic inguinal testis slides under the examiner’s fingers while low ectopic or retractile testis is felt by the second hand as testis is milked into the scrotum.
-If the testis is non-palpable, “soap test” is often useful; soap applied to the inguinal canal and hand significantly reduces friction and facilitates identification of inguinal testis.
+Look for any abnormality, such as hypospadias, hypoplastic or hemiscrotum and inguinal fullness.
+In infants and young children, the testicular examination should be done with two hands with one hand near the anterior superior iliac spine (ASIS) and other on the scrotum.
+The first hand is swept from ASIS along the inguinal canal towards the scrotum.
+A true undescended or ectopic inguinal testis slides under the examiner’s fingers, while low ectopic or retractile testis is felt by the second hand as testis is milked into the scrotum.
+If the testis is non-palpable, a “soap test” is often useful; soap applied to the inguinal canal and hand significantly reduces friction and facilitates identification of inguinal testis.

-When after pulling testis into the scrotum, it is held for one minute to fatigue cremasteric muscle.
-After this maneuver, retractile testis remains in scrotum whereas ectopic testis immediately comes out of the scrotum.
-Pediatric urologist opinion should be taken to differentiate retractile and true UDT or in presence of palpable, but probably atrophic testis in the scrotum.
+When, after pulling the testis into the scrotum, it is held for one minute to fatigue cremasteric muscle.
+After this maneuver, retractile testis remains in the scrotum, whereas ectopic testis immediately comes out of the scrotum.
+Pediatric urologist opinion should be taken to differentiate retractile and true UDT or in the presence of palpable, but probably atrophic testis in the scrotum.

-Examiner should note the position of testis, its consistency, and size of both testes.
-If the testis is not palpated in inguinal canal or scrotum or in its usual ectopic sites, evaluation should be done for non-palpable testis.
+The examiner should note the position of the testis, its consistency, and size of both testes.
+If the testis is not palpated in inguinal canal or scrotum, or in its usual ectopic sites, evaluation should be done for non-palpable testis.

-It is usually not warranted in the evaluation of nonpalpable testes due to lack of sensitivity and specificity.
-However, ultrasound may be useful 1) in male newborns with bilateral nonpalpable testes to identify the gonads (testis or uterus) 2) in case of difficulty to feel intracanalicular testes such as in obese boys.
+It is usually not warranted in the evaluation of non-palpable testes due to the lack of sensitivity and specificity.
+However, ultrasound may be useful 1) in male newborns with bilateral non-palpable testes to identify the gonads (testis or uterus); and 2) in case of difficulty to feel intracanalicular testes, such as in obese boys.

-In phenotypically male newborns with bilateral nonpalpable testes, life-threatening condition CAH must be excluded by following investigations: ultrasound pelvis, karyotype, and measurement of electrolytes, LH, FSH, testosterone, MIS, and adrenal hormones and metabolites (e.g. 17-hydroxyprogesterone).
-Hormonal evaluation should be done in older children with bilateral nonpalpable testes and elevated gonadotropin levels, absent MIS levels and negative human chorionic gonadotropin (hCG) stimulation test may suggest testicular absence in them.
-Boys with anorchidism do not respond to hCG, whereas boys with bilateral cryptorchidism respond with increased testosterone production.
+In phenotypically male newborns with bilateral non-palpable testes, the life-threatening condition CAH must be excluded by the following investigations: ultrasound pelvis, karyotype, and measurement of electrolytes, LH, FSH, testosterone, MIS, and adrenal hormones and metabolites (e.g. 17-hydroxyprogesterone).
+Hormonal evaluation should be done in older children with bilateral non-palpable testes and elevated gonadotropin levels, absent MIS levels and a negative human chorionic gonadotropin (hCG) stimulation test may suggest testicular absence in them.
+Boys with anorchidism do not respond to hCG; whereas, boys with bilateral cryptorchidism respond with increased testosterone production.

 Complications of Cryptorchidism

-The complications include testicular malignancy, infertility, testicular torsion, inguinal hernia and psychologic effects of empty scrotum.
+The complications include testicular malignancy, infertility, testicular torsion, inguinal hernia and psychologic effects of an empty scrotum.
 Retractile and absent testicles do not increase these risks.
-Ectopic testes are prone to trauma leading to decreased spermatogenesis; however, the risk of malignancy is not increased.
+Ectopic testes are prone to trauma, leading to decreased spermatogenesis; however, the risk of malignancy is not increased.

 Testicular cancer (high yield for USMLE)

-Males with UDT have 4 to 10 times more risk of malignancy than the general population with the peak age of 15—45 yr.
-Approximately 1 in 80 patients with unilateral and 1 in 40 in bilateral UDT has a risk of developing a malignancy.
-Approximately 10 % of the patients with testicular tumors have a history of UDT.
-The risk of developing malignancy is four times less in inguinal than with intraabdominal testes.
+Males with UDT have 4 to 10 times more risk of malignancy than the general population with the peak age of 15—45 yrs.
+Approximately, 1 in 80 patients with unilateral and 1 in 40 in bilateral UDT has a risk of developing a malignancy.
+Approximately, 10% of the patients with testicular tumors have a history of UDT.
+The risk of developing malignancy is four times less in inguinal than with intra-abdominal testes.

-The most common tumor is seminoma (65 %); however, after surgery, only 30 % of testis tumors are represented by seminoma.
-The role of early orchiopexy to reduce the risk of testicular malignancy is controversial.
-However, chances of development of cancers are rare if orchiopexy has been performed before 2 yr of age.
-The contralateral scrotal testis is not at increased risk for malignancy.
+The most common tumor is seminoma (65%); however, after surgery, only 30% of testis tumors are represented by seminoma.
+The role of early orchiopexy to reduce the risk of testicular malignancy is controversial; however, chances of development of cancers are rare if orchiopexy has been performed before 2 years of age.
+The contralateral scrotal testis is not at an increased risk for malignancy.
 Early surgery also permits the earlier detection of testicular masses, improves fertility, and prevents torsion.

 Infertility (high yield for USMLE)

 These patients have an increased incidence of infertility along with lower sperm counts, and sperms of poorer quality due to the adverse effect of temperature on spermatogenesis.
 Intraabdominal and intracanalicular UDT are affected similarly.
 The degree of germ-cell dysfunction is correlated with the duration of the suprascrotal location of the testes and whether one or both testes are affected.
 In contrast to malignancy, there is a clear advantage to performing early orchiopexy for the protection of fertility.
-After treatment, 50—65 % of the patients with bilateral UDT and 85 % patients with unilateral UDT are fertile.
-Orchidopexy should be performed before 1 year of age to minimize infertility (Chung E, et al, 2011).
+After treatment, 50—65% of the patients with bilateral UDT and 85% of patients with unilateral UDT are fertile.
+An orchidopexy should be performed before 1 year of age to minimize infertility (Chung E, et al, 2011).

 An inguinal hernia

-Up to 90 % of the UDT have associated inguinal hernia.
+Up to 90% of the UDT have associated inguinal hernia.
 In untreated cases, it can present with complications e.g. incarceration or strangulation.
-In symptomatic cases, complete repair with orchiopexy should be done at presentation.
-Otherwise, orchiopexy should be combined with hernia repair.
+In symptomatic cases, complete repair with orchiopexy should be done at presentation; otherwise, an orchiopexy should be combined with hernia repair.